What is Citrix XenApp?

-Citrix XenApp, now part of Citrix Virtual Apps and Desktops, was a product that extends Microsoft Remote Desktop Session Host (formerly known as Terminal Services) desktop sessions and applications to users through the Citrix HDX protocol.
+Citrix XenApp, now called Citrix Virtual Apps, was a product that extended Microsoft Remote Desktop Session Host (formerly known as Terminal Services) desktop sessions and applications to users through the Citrix HDX protocol.

 A XenApp environment consisted of three parts:

-- XenApp software: XenApp extended the Remote Desktop Services applications and desktops to client devices via the HDX protocol.
-HDX provided remote display capabilities, multimedia redirection, USB redirection and a variety of other capabilities, depending on the client device.
+- XenApp software.
+XenApp extended the Remote Desktop Services applications and desktops to client devices via the HDX protocol.
+HDX provides remote display capabilities, multimedia redirection, USB redirection and a variety of other capabilities, depending on the client device.

-- Client devices: Citrix XenApp applications and sessions could be accessed by endpoint devices using a software client called Citrix Receiver.
-Receiver was available for a very large array of client form factors and operating systems.
+- Client devices.
+Citrix XenApp applications and sessions could be accessed by endpoint devices using a software client called Citrix Receiver, which is now called the Citrix Workspace app.
+The software is available for a very large array of client form factors and operating systems.

 Citrix XenApp versions